What Does a Home Warranty Actually Cover? (2026 Coverage Guide)

 Most home warranties cover specific systems and appliances listed in the contract.
 Common systems include heating, air conditioning, plumbing, and electrical.

 Appliances often covered include refrigerators, ovens, dishwashers, washers, dryers, and water heaters.
-Coverage applies only when failure occurs from normal wear and use.
+Coverage applies only when failure occurs from normal wear and tear.

 Each item usually has a payout limit, which may not cover full replacement costs.